Resident workers - Field of qualification

 |Resident workers field of qualification|

-Analysis of the field of qualifications in the Cumberland Council area shows that the three largest fields the resident workers were qualified in were:
+Analysis of the field of qualifications in Cumberland City shows that the three largest fields the resident workers (All industries) were qualified in were:

 - Management and Commerce (16,034 people or 18.5%)